Louis Rwagasore: 1960 and 1961 elections

-Rwagasore attended the independence celebrations of the Republic of the Congo in June 1960.
+Rwagasore participated in the independence celebrations of the Republic of the Congo in June 1960.
 As civil order broke down and the Congo fell into crisis, he released a joint communique with rival politician Joseph Biroli on 15 July, appealing for calm and racial harmony, saying Urundi had "the unique chance ... to create in the heart of Africa an island of peace, tranquility and prosperity."
 In anticipation of Urundi's first municipal elections in November 1960, he issued circulars which called for people to "shake off foreign domination and slavery".
 Shortly before the contests were held, the administration placed Rwagasore under house arrest on 27 October with the pretext that he was violating a previous agreement by Urundian political parties stipulating that persons within two degrees of familial relationship to the Mwami be barred from political activity.
 It further accused him of possessing "seditious" pamphlets.